 Realistically, the 90 (gross) hp 153 CID four ended up in a lot of fleet cars, as well as in a few thrifty retail Chevy II buyers.

-But the little tell-tale I6 badge on the lower fenders were to be seen on the vast majority of Chevy IIs.
-The 194 CID Hi-Thrift six made 120 (gross) hp, which put it ahead of the Falcon 170 CID six, and about midway between the the 170 and 225 inch slant sixes available on the Valiant.
+But the little tell-tale I6 badge on the lower fenders was to be seen on the vast majority of Chevy IIs.
+The 194 CID Hi-Thrift six made 120 (gross) hp, which put it ahead of the Falcon 170 CID six, and about midway between the 170 and 225 inch slant sixes available on the Valiant.
 But Chevy was determined to get and keep the II ahead of the competition, and solution was once again highly pragmatic.

 So starting in 1964, the tell-tale V8 badge appeared in the fenders II.
-The 283 was available in both tw0-barrel (195 hp) and four-barrel (220 hp) versions, making it the undisputed hot rod of the compact class in 1964.
+The 283 was available in both two-barrel (195 hp) and four-barrel (220 hp) versions, making it the undisputed hot rod of the compact class in 1964.
 But that was just the warm-up act.
 In 1965, the 327 joined the Chevy II party, in 250 and 300 hp versions.
 As if that wasn’t enough, for 1966, Chevrolet upped the ante again.

 The 350 hp L-79 1966 Chevy II Nova SS was simply in a class by itself; an unbeatable combination in terms of bang for the buck.
 And now a highly sought-after collectible.
 Not many survived the street wars they were subjected too.